 - The death resulted in actual damages to you, the victim’s loved one.

 Again, you must be able to prove all four elements to bring a successful claim.
-If anyone element is not satisfied, the claim will fail.
+If any of the elements is not satisfied, the claim will fail.

 Thus, it is absolutely imperative that you have an experienced wrongful death attorney in San Francisco on your case who is familiar with the ins and outs of California wrongful death law.